Chatham Elementary School Summer Reading 2018

 Chatham Elementary School is very excited to again partner with the Eldredge Public Library for the Collaborative Summer Library Program (CSLP) this year.
-Together, we encourage all students at Chatham Elementary and their families to participate in the nationwide library program “Build a Better World.”
-This year’s theme combines how a better world starts with an individual, grows through friendship, and then builds to create a better community and world.
+Together, we encourage all students at Chatham Elementary and their families to participate in the summer reading program.

 Summer learning is extremely important, so please help us support your child’s/children’s efforts.
 In a University of Missouri study on summer learning regression, “the study found that most students lost an average of one month of school learning over summer vacation.
 Some students, particularly those from disadvantaged households, lost up to three months of learning.
 Summer learning loss was greatest in math computation, reading, and spelling.”
 The coordination between the Eldredge Public Library and Chatham Elementary actively seeks to remedy these concerns by following the recommendation of another study (A Nation of Readers), “researchers found that the amount of reading done outside of school was consistently related to gains in reading achievement.
 Children will engage in more independent reading when they have greater access to books.
 The study concluded that libraries play a crucial role for families.”